Curriculum Associates logo.

 Madison A. Holzman, Ph.D.

 Madison Holzman, Ph.D., is an associate director at Curriculum Associates.
 She guides the research agenda for teacher-led reading research and conducts research evaluating the impact of Curriculum Associates’ programs on key student outcomes.
-Prior to joining Curriculum Associates, she provided assessment consultation in the higher education space and taught graduate-level research, statistics, and assessment courses.
+Previously, she provided assessment consultation in higher education and taught graduate-level courses.
 She earned a B.A. in Philosophy from Slippery Rock University, an M.Ed. in College Student Personnel Administration, and a Ph.D. in Assessment and Measurement from James Madison University.